See the extensive bibliography (divided into print, video/audio, and online resources) below the essay.

 The Media

-The television series Nightline began as a nightly news report on the hostage crisis (its original title was “The Iran Crisis – America Held Hostage”).
+The television series Nightline began as a nightly news report on the hostage crisis (its original title was “The Iran Crisis – America Held Hostageâ€).
 American reporters went so far as tying themselves to chairs to convey the emotions that the hostages were facing.
 According to Mendez:

 News coverage of the crisis was relentless.
 From day one, the event had become a media circus, with hundreds of journalists from all over the world descending on the U.S. embassy in Tehran to point their cameras and pontificate on the nightly news.
 It’s clear that early on the militants viewed the media as an ally and counted on them to beam their message into America’s living rooms.
-This, of course, led to an odd situation in which American journalists roamed freely about the city while sixty-six of their fellow countrymen were being held hostage.
+This, of course, led to an odd situation in which American journalists roamed freely about the city while sixty-six of their fellow countrymen were being held hostage.Hodding Carter said the “The fundamental error was keeping this story on the front burner day in and day out.
+We talked about it every goddamn day.â€

 Since the media was so invested in the hostage crisis, some found it strange that the exact number of hostages was never reported.
 Canadian reporter from La Presse Jean Pelletier first pieced together the houseguest situation on December 11, 1979.
 Pelletier’s editor wanted to run the story immediately, but Pelletier refused: “You can imagine what the consequences would be for the Canadians in Tehran, not to mention the houseguests.
 I wouldn’t put my byline in the story.
-No way.”
-On the contrary, showing how unreliable media accounts are even in the present day, Mendez claims that “just when [he, Mendez] thought it couldn’t get any more complicated, [he] learned that a Canadian journalist in Washington was onto the story and wanted to go public” and that when Peter Towe, Canadian ambassador to the United States, asked Pelletier to “sit on the story until the Americans got out,” Pelletier agreed -- “much,” according Mendez, “to the relief of Washington and Ottawa.”
-Robert Wright states that Peter Towe “called Pelletier later the same day to commend him for holding off on the story.”
-This conflicting account of the same event, almost thirty years later, is a testament to the problematic nature of media, especially as it relates to international communication.
+No way.†On the contrary, showing how unreliable media accounts are even in the present day, Mendez claims that “just when [he, Mendez] thought it couldn’t get any more complicated, [he] learned that a Canadian journalist in Washington was onto the story and wanted to go public†and that when Peter Towe, Canadian ambassador to the United States, asked Pelletier to “sit on the story until the Americans got out,†Pelletier agreed -- “much,†according Mendez, “to the relief of Washington and Ottawa.†Robert Wright states that Peter Towe “called Pelletier later the same day to commend him for holding off on the story.†This conflicting account of the same event, almost thirty years later, is a testament to the problematic nature of media, especially as it relates to international communication.

 (For a more detailed analysis of the media’s role and power in times of political crisis as it pertains to Argo, please see the issue essay.)